Sensing Theorems for Unsupervised Learning in Linear Inverse Problems: Model Identifiability with Multiple Operators

 \subsection{Bounds for Independent Operators}

-The ideas from~\Cref{ex: 1d line} can be generalized and formalized as follows: for each projection $A_g$, we can constrain the signal space by considering the set which has dimension at most $n-(m-k)$.
-Note that the true signal model support is a subset of $\hat{\signalset}_g$.
-The inferred signal set belongs to the intersection of these sets
+The ideas from~\Cref{ex: 1d line} can be generalized and formalized as follows: for each projection $A_g$, \JT{we can identify the signal set that is consistent with the observations through the measurement operator $A_g$, that is}